Léo Ferré: Career

 In 1945, while still a "farmer" and a Jack-of-all-trades at Radio Monte-Carlo, Ferré met Edith Piaf, who encouraged him to try his luck in Paris.

 In April 1947, Ferré agreed to tour in Martinique, which turned out to be disastrous.
 From the end of 1947 Ferré produced and hosted on Paris Inter station several cycles of programs devoted to classical music.
 In Musique Byzantine (1953–54), he expanded his topics on aesthetics, such as tonality necessity, exotic melody, opera (the "song of rich people"), boredom, and originality or "marshmallow music".

-In 1952, to submit Verdi examination at La Scala in Milan, he wrote the libretto and music of an opera called La Vie d'artiste (same title as the song).
+In 1950, to submit Verdi examination at La Scala in Milan, he wrote the libretto and music of an opera called La Vie d'artiste (same title as the song).
 It transposed his past years' experience into a kind of a black comedy but Ferré did not seem to like it much, finally abandoning it for other projects.
 He began to sing in larger venues such as l'Olympia, as the opening act of Josephine Baker in 1954.
-In 1956, Ferré wrote and composed La Nuit (The Night), a ballet with sung sections commissioned by choreographer Roland Petit.
-It was a violent flop.
+In 1956, Ferré wrote and composed La Nuit (The Night), a ballet with sung sections commissioned by choreographer Roland Petit, but which failed to find an audience.
+In the late 1950s, he began releasing protest songs.
+In the song Chanson vulgaire (T’as voté), he invoked anarchist criticisms of voting, singing "if you voted, it’s because you thought you had some choice, so don’t complain".
+In the early 1960s, he denounced the French prosecution of the Algerian War in the songs Regardez-le and Mon général.
+He also wrote anti-Francoist songs, condemning the dictatorship of Francisco Franco in Franco, la muerte and L'Espoir.

-From 1960 to 1970, Ferré worked with arranger Jean-Michel Defaye, whose classical skills and taste accorded well with Ferré's musical sensitivity.
-They maintained a steady pace of creation, realizing almost an album a year, sometimes more.
-This artistic output, including the way Ferré would write for symphonic orchestras after 1970, would have an influence in the English-speaking world over such singer-songwriters as Scott Walker, Martin Newell or Benjamin Clementine.
+From 1960 to 1970, Ferré worked with arranger Jean-Michel Defaye, whose classical skills and taste fit well with Ferré's musical sensitivity (they were both fans of Maurice Ravel's works for example).
+They maintained a steady pace of creation, recording almost an album a year, sometimes more.
+This artistic output, including the way Ferré would write for symphonic orchestras after 1970, would have an influence in the English-speaking world over such singer-songwriters as Scott Walker, Martin Newell and Benjamin Clementine.